michaeloconnelliii/tools/lighthouse/README.md

 * The script’s goal and intention is similar to the W3C Nu HTML script - for the ultimate goal of getting all of the performance, accessibility and best-practices errors in a given codebase documented (so they can be resolved in a systematic way) thus getting closer to Lighthouse compliance.

 ## What is Lighthouse?
 * Lighthouse is an open-source, automated tool for improving the quality of web pages.
 You can run it against any web page, public or requiring authentication.
-It has audits for performance, accessibility, progressive web apps, SEO and more. <a href="https://developers.google.com/web/tools/lighthouse">Source</a>.
+It has audits for performance, accessibility, progressive web apps, SEO and more.
+Source: https://developers.google.com/web/tools/lighthouse

 ## Why Lighthouse?
 * Each category mentioned above can be dramatically improved by resolving issues that Lighthouse brings to your attention from an audit.